jowharshamshiri/Janus/USAGE.md

 ## Best Practices

-1. **Define your API in a Manifest**: Always create a comprehensive API specification file before implementing servers
+1. **Define your API in a Manifest**: Always create a comprehensive API manifest file before implementing servers
-2. **Use meaningful command names**: `get_user_profile` instead of `cmd1` - and define them in your Manifest
+2. **Use meaningful request names**: `get_user_profile` instead of `cmd1` - and define them in your Manifest
-3. **Leverage automatic validation**: Let the Dynamic Specification Architecture validate arguments for you
+3. **Leverage automatic validation**: Let the Dynamic Manifest Architecture validate arguments for you
 4. **Handle errors with JSON-RPC codes**: Use standardized JSONRPCError codes for consistent error handling
-5. **Test with the `spec` command**: Clients can fetch server API specifications for debugging
+5. **Test with the `manifest` request**: Clients can fetch server API manifests for debugging
-6. **Validate Manifest syntax**: Use `janus-docs-cli validate` to check your API specifications
+6. **Validate Manifest syntax**: Use `janus-docs-cli validate` to check your API manifests
 7. **Generate documentation**: Use `janus-docs-cli generate` to create professional API docs
 8. **Test cross-language compatibility**: Verify your server works with clients from other languages
-9. **Use built-in commands sparingly**: Built-ins (`ping`, `echo`, `get_info`, `validate`, `slow_process`, `spec`) are for testing, not production APIs
+9. **Use built-in requests sparingly**: Built-ins (`ping`, `echo`, `get_info`, `validate`, `slow_process`, `manifest`) are for testing, not production APIs
 10. **Version your APIs**: Include version numbers in your Manifest for API evolution

 ---

 ## Quick Start Checklist

-### 1. Create API Specification (Manifest):
+### 1. Create API Manifest (Manifest):
-1. ✅ Create JSON file defining your API commands, arguments, and responses
+1. ✅ Create JSON file defining your API requests, arguments, and responses
-2. ✅ Validate with `janus-docs-cli validate my-api-spec.json`
+2. ✅ Validate with `janus-docs-cli validate my-api-manifest.json`
-3. ✅ Generate documentation with `janus-docs-cli generate my-api-spec.json`
+3. ✅ Generate documentation with `janus-docs-cli generate my-api-manifest.json`

 ### 2. Server Setup:
 1. ✅ Load Manifest file with `ParseManifestFromFile`/`from_manifest_file`/`loadManifest`
 2. ✅ Create `JanusServer` instance and set the Manifest
-3. ✅ Register command handlers for commands defined in your Manifest
+3. ✅ Register request handlers for requests defined in your Manifest
 4. ✅ Call `start_listening`/`StartListening`/`startListening` with socket path
 5. ✅ Handle graceful shutdown (optional but recommended)

 ### 3. Client Setup:
 1. ✅ Create `JanusClient` instance with socket path and channel ID
-2. ✅ Client automatically fetches API specification from server
+2. ✅ Client automatically fetches API manifest from server
-3. ✅ Call `send_command`/`SendCommand`/`sendCommand` with command name and args
+3. ✅ Call `send_request`/`SendRequest`/`sendRequest` with request name and args
 4. ✅ Arguments are automatically validated against the Manifest
 5. ✅ Handle response success/error cases
-6. ✅ Use built-in `ping` and `spec` commands for testing
+6. ✅ Use built-in `ping` and `manifest` requests for testing

 ### 4. Testing:
-1. ✅ Test built-in commands: `ping`, `spec`, `get_info`
+1. ✅ Test built-in requests: `ping`, `manifest`, `get_info`
-2. ✅ Test your custom commands defined in the Manifest
+2. ✅ Test your custom requests defined in the Manifest
 3. ✅ Verify cross-language compatibility (Go ↔ Rust ↔ Swift ↔ TypeScript)
-4. ✅ Use `spec` command to debug API specification issues
+4. ✅ Use `manifest` request to debug API manifest issues

 That's it!
-Your specification-driven, cross-language Unix socket API is ready.
+Your manifest-driven, cross-language Unix socket API is ready.